 The Defense Committee may consist of up to five members, but no fewer than three.
 The suggested make-up of the members of the committee should be brought to the Director of Graduate Studies for approval.
 Two members of this committee should be from the Department of History of Art and Architecture.
 One member can be outside the Department (either from another Harvard department or outside the University).

 The Defense will be open to department members only (faculty and graduate students), but others may be invited at the discretion of the candidate.
 Travel for an outside committee member is not possible at this time; exceptions are made rarely.
 We encourage the use of Skype or conference calling for those committee members outside of Cambridge and have accommodation for either.
 A modest honorarium will be given for the reading of the thesis for one member of the jury outside the University.

 A minimum of one month prior to scheduling the defense, a final draft of the dissertation should be submitted to two readers (normally the primary and secondary advisors).
 Once the two readers have informed the director of graduate studies that the dissertation is “approved for defense,” the candidate may schedule the date, room, and time for the defense in consultation with the department and the appointed committee.
-This date should be no less than six weeks after the time the Director of Graduate Studies has been informed that the thesis was approved for defense.
+This date should be no less than six weeks after the time the director of graduate studies has been informed that the dissertation was approved for defense.
 It should be noted that preliminary approval of the thesis for defense does not guarantee that the thesis will be passed.